 - To help you get other services e.g. from the social work department.
 This requires your consent.

 - When we have a duty to others e.g. in child protection cases Anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.

-- Improving Patient Care: A modern information system has been developed, which will make increased use of information from medical records with the intention of improving health services.
+Improving Patient Care: A modern information system has been developed, which will make increased use of information from medical records with the intention of improving health services.
 The system is being delivered by the Health and Social Care Information Centre (HSCIC) and NHS England on behalf of the NHS.
-It is important that you read the leaflet and Frequently Asked Questions How information about you helps to provide better care so that you understand how information in medical records can be used to improve the way that healthcare is delivered.
+It is important that you read the leaflet and Frequently Asked Questions Better Information means Better Care so that you understand how information in medical records can be used to improve the way that healthcare is delivered.
 FAQs

 If you do not want information that identifies you from being shared outside the practice, please write to the practice manager who will make a note of this in your medical record.
 This will prevent your information being used other than where necessary by law, such as in case of a public health emergency.
 You will also be able to restrict the use of information held by other places you receive care from.
 However, this will not affect the care you receive.